ParaStation/psmpi/mpich2/modules/libfabric/man/fi_cq.3.md

   set for all relevant completions.

 *len*
-: This len field only applies to completed receive operations (e.g. fi_recv, fi_trecv, etc.).
-It indicates the size of received _message_ data -- i.e. how many data bytes were placed into the associated receive buffer by a corresponding fi_send/fi_tsend/et al call.
+: This len field applies to completed receive operations (e.g. fi_recv, fi_trecv, etc.) and the completed write with remote cq data on the responder side (e.g. fi_write, with FI_REMOTE_CQ_DATA flag).
+  It indicates the size of transferred _message_ data -- i.e. how many data bytes were placed into the associated receive/target buffer by a corresponding fi_send/fi_tsend/fi_write et al call.
 If an endpoint has been configured with the FI_MSG_PREFIX mode, the len also reflects the size of the prefix buffer.